 By submitting this form, you consent to receive emails from CakeWhiz

-This was one of the first recipes I shared on my site many years ago.
-Over time, I have received a lot of wonderful comments and some feedback as well.
-Based on that and some more experiments in the kitchen, I have updated this recipe to make it even better.
-My husband ate the whole batch in two sittings, which means this recipe is a winner!
-It's totally dummy proof and never fails.
+My husband ate the whole batch in two sittings, which means this recipe is a winner.
+It's totally dummy proof and never fails, just like these Coconut Sugar Cookies (Cut Out).
 Depending on the size of your cookie cutter, you can make 1 dozen small cookies or about 6-8 large cookies.
 If you are fond of small batch baking, be sure to also check out my recipe for Small Batch Peanut Butter Cookies With Chocolate Chips.

 Jump to: